Enhanced protection

 From 6 April 2023, enhanced protection normally cannot be lost – individuals who still had valid enhanced protection on this date can now recommence pension funding, make transfers and start new arrangements without fear of invalidating the protection.

-The exception to this rule is the unlikely situation where an individual has successfully managed (by concession) to register for enhanced protection after 15 March 2023.
+The exception to this rule is the unlikely situation where an individual has successfully managed to register for enhanced protection after 15 March 2023 (see later).
 In these circumstances, the old rules continue to apply and enhanced protection can still be lost.

 Relevant benefit accrual